Complying with NYC Fair Workweek Laws 2024

 • The employer conducted a fair and objective investigation of the employee’s job performance

-Just Cause applies to any employee that passes a 30-day probationary period.
-An employee that’s only worked from 1 to 29 days is still subject to at-will employment and can be terminated without following Just Cause procedures.
+Just Cause applies to any employee who passes a 30-day probationary period.
+Employees who have worked fewer than 30 days remain subject to at-will employment, meaning they can be terminated without following Just Cause procedures.

-Employers that discharge employees under these “just cause” rules must provide a written, precious reason for the employee’s termination.
-This explanation will be used as the employer’s only supporting document if the discharge is challenged by the employee.
+Employers that discharge employees under these Just Cause rules must provide a written explanation for the employee’s termination.
+This written notice may be used as the employer’s supporting documentation if the discharge is challenged by the employee.

 NYC Fair Workweek premium payment exceptions